marcos-diazg/BIMM143_SP23/setup.md

 ### (Optional) Apple Xcode Developer Tools (Mac only)
 Only a subset of folks who wish to install R packages from source code (rather than the default binary packages) will need to have Apple's command line tools.
 I can walk you through this process in class or office hours.
-Essentially, it boils down to opening a terminal and typing the following command: `xcode-select --install`  Don't worry if you don't know what this means yet as I will explain when we get to this point in the course.
+Essentially, it boils down to opening a terminal and typing the following command: `xcode-select --install`.
+Don't worry if you don't know what this means yet as I will explain when we get to this point in the course.